 Both types of child abductions can be charged as a misdemeanor or felony.
 As a misdemeanor, they are punishable by up to one year in jail.
 Felony parental abduction is punishable by up to three years in prison, whereas abduction without custodial right is punishable by up to four years in prison.

-If you have been accused of this serious crime, Rancho Bernardo child abduction lawyer Peter M. Liss can help.
+If you have been accused of this serious crime, Escondido criminal lawyer Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by hiroaki maeda